-- Given the departure of senior finance staff, we have hired a consultant with 25 years of senior finance experience and other additional full-time accounting resources with appropriate levels of experience and reallocated responsibilities across the accounting team. - We are performing a detailed financial reporting risk assessment to identify areas that require improvement and are developing and will implement plans to address these areas.
+- Given the departure of senior finance staff, we have hired a consultant who we expect will serve as our acting Chief Financial Officer and other additional full-time accounting resources with appropriate levels of experience and reallocated responsibilities across the accounting team. - We are performing a detailed financial reporting risk assessment to identify areas that require improvement and are developing and will implement plans to address these areas.